 With this rising online world, more and more things are happening on the internet, and with those, it’s easy to get lost or forget vital tasks.
 This is where those productivity tools come in handy.
 It does not matter which tool you are using, but having at least one program is essential.

-Anyway, it’s time for Google Keep vs. Trello to come to an end with all been covered.
+Anyway, it’s time for Google Keep vs. Trello to end with all being covered.
 But feel free to browse other articles on productivity and management.
 Also, have any thoughts?
 Please share them with the rest in the comments below.